-Routing E9-1-1 Calls by Using a SIP Trunk
+Routing E9-1-1 calls by using a SIP trunk in Lync Server 2013

 Topic Last Modified: 2012-09-29

 Using a SIP trunk to connect to a qualified E9-1-1 service provider is one way that you can deploy E9-1-1.
-For details about using an ELIN gateway to connect to a public switched telephone network (PSTN)-based E9-1-1 service provider, see Routing E9-1-1 Calls by Using an ELIN Gateway.
+For details about using an ELIN gateway to connect to a public switched telephone network (PSTN)-based E9-1-1 service provider, see Routing E9-1-1 calls by using an ELIN gateway in Lync Server 2013.

 The following diagram shows how an emergency call is routed from Lync Server to the Public Safety Answering Point (PSAP) when you use a SIP trunk and qualified E9-1-1 service provider.